AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

 7. If everything looks good, go ahead and save the schema.

-    **Note:** You may be wondering why there weren't any identity mixins added.
+    >[!NOTE] You may be wondering why there weren't any identity mixins added.
 The answer is that the Experience Cloud ID (ECID) is going to be the identity field for this schema, but since Adobe supplies that, we don't need to add it to the schema.
 You'll also see in a later exercise how this web data is going to be tied to the offline data collected as part of the Loyalty, CRM, and Offline Purchase data.

-    **Note**: It was mentioned earlier in this document that XDM design and standards are still new and evolving.
+    >[!NOTE] It was mentioned earlier in this document that XDM design and standards are still new and evolving.
 That is especially true for XDM used for collecting data from the AEP Web SDK.
 At the time of this writing, there are no other vertical-specific XDM (like the commerce one you just added).
 Best practices are still being created by a joint team of consultants and product managers, and the mixins you've just added may be out of date in just a few weeks.
 Again, take in what you’re learning from this exercise, but expect that best practices are going to evolve as customers start to use the web SDK in practice.
 We will cover more of this in an upcoming exercise on deploying the AEP Web SDK.

 8. Return to the schema homepage and you should now have four schemas:
 ![alt_text](assets/image042.png)